biocatiit/musclex/docs/Installation/pip.md

 ##### Installation of the musclex_cpp13 package
 In the anacoda prompt terminal, type the following command:
 ```
-pip install dist/musclex_ccp13-<version>.whl
+pip install dist\musclex_ccp13-<version>-<suffix>.whl
 ```
-where <version> is the version of the package you just created.
+where <version> is the version of the package you just created (example: "1.2") and <suffix> is made of information such as the python version and processor type.
+For example, the file could be called: "musclex_ccp13-1.2-cp310-cp310-win_amd64.whl",for a 64 bits system with python 3.10.
 Hit enter to validate the command.

 ##### Installation of MuscleX using the precompiled musclex_cpp13 package
 Once the musclex_cpp13 package is installed, you can install MuscleX by typing the following command in the anaconda prompt terminal: